Important Facts About National Hispanic Heritage Month

 Okay, you got me.
 I want to celebrate, but how?
 The official government website typically keeps a calendar of highlighted activities hosted throughout the U.S.—from concerts to art festivals and parades.
 A majority of the festivities held throughout the U.S. are family-friendly and occur at the local level, and many are free.

-For more information visit https://www.hispanicheritagemonth.gov/
+For more information about Hispanic Heritage month, visit https://www.hispanicheritagemonth.gov/

 More Articles